Who Pays for the Bachelorette Party

 Cost Splitting The maid of honor and bridesmaids evenly split major costs; minor expenses were absorbed individually.
 Costs are often itemized and shared equally or based on participation in specific activities.

-Examples Dinner at a favorite local restaurant, homemade decorations.
+Examples Dinner at a favorite local restaurant, with homemade decorations.
 Luxury picnic bachelorette setup in LA, private wine tasting tours, adventure sports like bungee jumping.

 Questions around ‘Who pays for the bridal shower?’ add another layer to pre-wedding costs alongside the bachelorette party.
 Our bridal shower ideas offer more inspiration.